 Is the Ordinariate liturgy basically the Old Roman rite in archaic English?

-This is a refrain of some who have attended an Ordinariate liturgy, and while I can see why they might think this, it is not accurate.
-As Bishop Lopes pointed out in a speech in 2017, the norms (GIRM) for the DWM are those of the modern missal, and there are more elements from the new Roman missal present in it–the new lectionary, new calendar, responsorial psalm, the offertory procession, the memorial acclamation after the elevation of the chalice, the doxology after the Our Father, the form of distribution of communion–than from the old missal.
-(The prefaces and collects are also rather different, I believe, but I am not sure of their number or provenance, but presume many come from the Novus Ordo.)
+This is a refrain I hear often from those who have attended an Ordinariate liturgy, even those who frequent the TLM.
+And while I can see why they might think this, it is not really accurate.
+As Bishop Steven Lopes, the bishop of the Ordinariate of the Chair of St. Peter (USA), pointed out in a speech in 2017, the norms (GIRM) for the DWM are those of the modern missal, and there are more elements from the new Roman missal present in it–the new lectionary, new calendar, responsorial psalm, offertory procession, the memorial acclamation after the elevation of the chalice, the doxology after the Our Father, the form of distribution of communion–than from the old missal.
+(Some of these, such as the offertory procession, are optional, but most are not.)
+The prefaces and collects are also rather different, I believe, but I am not sure of their number or provenance but presume many come from the Novus Ordo.

-Another reason is that the Ordinariate liturgy has more optional prayers than the Tridentine Missal, though not so many as the Novus Ordo.
-This is partly the influence of those groups of Anglicans who were most eager to enter communion with Rome in the 20th century.
-In the first half of the twentieth century, many Anglo-Papalist parishes in England celebrated their liturgy according to the English Missal, an English translation of the Tridentine Missal.
-But, such was their desire for union with Rome that in the 1960s most Anglo-Catholic parishes in the Church of England switched to the Novus Ordo, out of a sense of loyalty to Rome.
-(Today, many Ordinariate parishes in England still use the Novus Ordo for this reason.)
+Another reason is that the Ordinariate liturgy has more optional prayers than the Pian Missal (TLM), though not so many as the Novus Ordo.
+This is partly due the peculiar history of Anglo-Catholic groups within the Church of England, the groups of Anglicans who were most eager to enter communion with Rome.
+In the first half of the twentieth century, many Anglo-Papalist parishes in England celebrated their liturgy according to the English Missal, an English translation of the Tridentine Missal made in 1912.
+But such was their desire for union with Rome that in the 1960s most Anglo-Catholic parishes in the Church of England switched to the Novus Ordo, out of a sense of loyalty to Rome.
 This is why there are two sets of offertory prayers in the Divine Worship Missal: Offertory I is essentially the prayers of the 1962 Roman missal turned into English, while Offertory II consists of prayers taken from the Novus Ordo.

 Nevertheless, the propers are basically identical to the 1962 Roman missal, and the prayers at the foot of the altar, the offertory prayers and the Last Gospel are options in the DWM.
 But the most important similarity with the old mass is that the Roman Canon is the only eucharistic prayer authorized for use on Sundays and solemnities, recited aloud.
 As the inimitable Fr.
 John Hunwicke has pointed out, this gives the DWM greater claim to being a “use” of the Roman rite than the new missal, since it is almost never heard in the Novus Ordo.